frc-5160-the-chargers/FRC2024/src/main/kotlin/frc/chargers/C.BASICS_KMEASURE.md

 ## Basics:

-A. All values are templated off of the ```Quantity<D: Dimension>``` class.
+In Kmeasure, all values are templated off of the ```Quantity<D: Dimension>``` class.
 This class has only one property: 'siValue', which is the base value of the quantity in the International System of Unit's designated base unit for the class.
 Due to being inline value classes, ```Quantity<D>```'s are represented as Double's as much as possible; this significantly reduces runtime overhead(and removes the need of a MutableQuantity/MutableMeasure class).
 B. The Dimension class represents a generic unit/dimension, and is used to distinguish between different ```Quantity```'s.
 It is represented using 4 components: Mass(M), Length(L), Time(T) and Current(I).
 For instance:
 ```kotlin
 typealias dimensionA =  Dimension<Mass0, Length0, Time1, Current0> // dimension = time